xroi/xroi.github.io/content/content/Poetry/Poetry.md

-For now this section is empty, until I figure out a way to prevent AI firms from scraping my poems.
+For now this section is empty but believe me the poems exist